We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 Prometheus vs Grafana tools differ in their independent operational characteristics.
 Prometheus works independently.
 The system executes collection tasks alongside data storage and notification generation without depending on human supervisors.

-Grafana requires a data source through Prometheus to obtain its information.
+Grafana requires a data source, such as Prometheus, to obtain its data.
 This system works similarly to a digital image display, which requires phone-based analytics to populate its screens.

 Verdict: Prometheus stands alone, while Grafana needs a data source to shine.